AdobeDocs/campaign-classic.en/help/configuration/using/elements-and-attributes.md

 As a rule, keys are declared after the main element of the schema and the indexes.

-A key is known as composite if it includes several fields (i.e. several `<keyfield>  children).
-Do not use a composite key to define a primary key. </keyfield>`
+A key is known as composite if it includes several fields (i.e. several `<keyfield>` children).
+Do not use a composite key to define a primary key.

 If the main element of the schema contains the "@autopk=true" attribute, the primary key is unique.
 We can only have one primary key per schema.